Mixture of Linear Models Co-supervised by Deep Neural Networks: Introduction

 Various kinds of interpretation have been suggested, including but not limited to visualizing the result, generating human explainable rules, selecting features, or constructing prototype cases.
-The advantages and disadvantages of existing methods are discussed in detail in~\cite{molnar2020interpretable}.
-What forms of interpretation are valuable also depends on the field of applications.
-For instance, feature selection for image processing may not be as meaningful as that for tabular data.
-Many proposed methods target particular applications, e.g., image processing \citep{zhang2018interpretable, chen2019looks}, text mining \citep{vaswani2017attention}, time series \citep{guo2019exploring}.
+The pros and cons of existing methods are discussed in~\cite{molnar2020interpretable}.
+What kind of interpretation is useful also depends on the application field.
+For instance, feature selection for image analysis is usually not as meaningful as that for tabular data.
+Many proposed methods target particular applications, {\it e.g.}, image analysis \citep{zhang2018interpretable, chen2019looks}, text mining \citep{vaswani2017attention}, time series \citep{guo2019exploring}.

 \cite{ribeiro2016should} interprets neural networks by explaining how the decision is made in the vicinity of every instance.
 In particular, the trained neural network is used to generate pairs of input and output quantities, based on which a linear regression model is estimated.
 This linear model is used to explain the decision in the neighborhood of that instance.
 Although the local linear models help understand the prediction around every single point, they are far from providing global perspectives.
 Our new method is inspired by~\cite{ribeiro2016should}, but we tackle two additional problems.
 First, our method will produce a stand-alone prediction model that is relatively easy to interpret.
 In another word, our method is not the model-agnostic type to explain an actual operating DNN.
 Second, our method aims at globally interpreting the decision.